laszlo-r/sublime-webloader/README.md

 Used in your projects:
 ----------------------
-- __in one line__: install the plugin, and include the less/prototype/webloader scripts on your page (in this order)
+- __in one line__: install the plugin, and include webloader.js (and if you need it, less.js) in your page
-- webloader.js depends on prototype, and has only been tested with this version of less.js and prototype.js
+- webloader.js works standalone, no js framework necessary; only needs a less.js if you use .less files (tested with less-1.3.3)
 - non-localhost websites:
   - if the page is not on your machine, or sees you as a different ip than localhost/127.0.0.1/::1
   - define your ip: `<script src='webloader.js?server=192.168.0.100:9000'></script>`